Just finished my second language proficiency interview and

 The community is very small, only about 100 people.

-There is one road but no one owns a car, some people have horses.
+There is one road but no one owns a car, some people have

-It took a two hours bus ride followed by an hour chiva ride followed by a (beautiful!)
+followed by a (beautiful!)
 30 minute hike to reach her site from Panama City.

-The community is in a valley surrounded by rolling hills and mountains.
-A lot of the mountains are deforested but still breathe taking to look at.
+mountains.
+A lot of the mountains are deforested but still breathe taking to

 The climate was much cooler, it was glorious.